-Indenture") from the Tollway to The Bank Of New York Mellon Trust Company, N.A., as successor Trustee (the "Trustee").
+All Tollway bonds outstanding as of December 31, 2021, were issued under the Amended and Restated Trust Indenture effective as of March 31, 1999, amending and restating a Trust Indenture dated as of December 1, 1985 (as amended, restated, and supplemented, the "Trust Indenture") from the Tollway to The Bank of New York Mellon Trust Company, N.A., as successor Trustee (the "Trustee").
 The Trustee serves as fiduciary for bondholders.
 The Trust Indenture establishes the conditions under which the Tollway may issue bonds and the security to be pledged to bondholders.
 The Trust Indenture establishes two funds: (i) a construction fund to account for the spending of Tollway bond proceeds; and (ii) a revenue fund to account for the deposit of Tollway revenues.
 The construction fund is divided into different accounts for each project under the Trust Indenture.
 The revenue fund is divided into six different accounts (some of which are further divided into sub-accounts) which establish an order of funding priority through which Tollway revenues flow.
 Revenues first fund the maintenance and operation account, which is the only account in the revenue fund in which bondholders do not have a security interest.
 Remaining revenues fund the other accounts of the revenue fund in the following order of priority: the debt service account, the debt reserve account, the renewal and replacement account, the improvement account, and the system reserve account.
 (The Trust Indenture also allows for the creation of junior lien bond accounts; to date the Tollway has never issued junior lien bonds.)
 All accounts of the construction fund and the debt service account and debt reserve account of the revenue fund are held by the Trustee.
 The Trustee-held funds classified as net position restricted under the Trust Indenture is included in Note 10.

-(w) Arbitrage Rebate
+(x) Arbitrage Rebate

 In the 1980s, Congress determined that arbitrage rebate rules were needed to curb issuance of investment motivated tax-exempt bonds.
 These rules were designed to create additional safeguards against issuers obtaining an arbitrage benefit by issuing bonds either prematurely or in excess of actual need in order to benefit from an expected spread between tax-exempt borrowing cost and return on investment of bond proceeds.
 As a result, under certain conditions gain from arbitrage must be rebated to the United States Government.
-The Tollway determined that, as of December 31, 2020, no arbitrage rebate liability had accrued.
+The Tollway determined that, as of December 31, 2021, no arbitrage rebate liability had accrued.